 What if I’ve never used cannabis before where do I start?

 Start by visiting a licensed Vermont retailer like Juana’s Garden and talking to staff.
 Be honest that you’re a first-timer.
 We’ll recommend appropriate products, explain dosing, and answer all your questions before you buy anything.
+Our Certified Ganjier™ offers free consultations specifically for situations like this.

 Visit Juana’s Garden for Your First Vermont Cannabis Purchase